Mickyreegs/Total-Expense-Ratio/README.md

 ![TER history worksheet showing the historic TER calculation runs and their inputs](readme/Run%20History.JPG)

 ## Data Model
-The data model is reflects the structure of the Total Expense Ratio (TER) calculations, detailing the basic fund info, time period, average NAV, expenses and the calculated TER.
+The data model reflects the structure of the Total Expense Ratio (TER) calculations, detailing the basic fund info, time period, average NAV, expenses and the calculated TER.
 The model uses and stores the data within the worksheets.

 #### Data calculated in Terminal